Skip to main content

 Status display in admin sidebar

 The access status (level and, if any, embargo dates) is displayed in the right sidebar of the admin pages item/show, item-set/show and media/show, and also in the resource details sidebar (popup).
-When a resource has no row in access_status, the default level free is shown, matching the module runtime behavior (absence of status = free).
+When a resource has no row in table access_status, the default level free is shown, matching the module runtime behavior (absence of status = free).

 Management of requests